patdie421/merlin-timeii-prodos-driver/README.md

 - For a fresh initialized disk (hard or floppy) bootable with PRODOS (prodos file on the disk), copy the timeii.system program on the root directory.
 - For a existing disk, copy timeii.system to the root directory and then move the program at the begining of the catalog list.
 For that you can use CAT.DOCTOR (available in PRODOS 2.4.3: https://releases.prodos8.com/ProDOS_2_4_3.po)
 - Please create an issue if you need some help
 - To build the program I used the PRODOS8HD disk image (https://mirrors.apple2.org.za/ftp.apple.asimov.net/images/productivity/misc/71-PRODOS8HD.170612.2mg).
+# How to build ?
+- a long process
 # Next steps?
 - code optimization and documentation (this code really lacks comments) - work in progress
 - improve autodetection of the card
-- ~~slot selection based on program name (nameSz.system => selects slot z instead of auto-detection) - work in progress~~ done
+- ~~slot selection based on program name (nameSz.system => selects slot z instead of auto-detection) - work in progress~~ - done
 - ~~update 12/24H flag of the card to force 24H format if time is set in 12H format (time is converted)~~ - done
-- update leap year flag of the card at startup (base on year stored by the card and century calculation with "Day Of Week" number).
-This will work greate for date between 1900 and 2399 (year 2400+ users, email me, I will help you work around the issue ...) - work in progress
+- ~~update leap year flag of the card at startup (base on year stored by the card and century calculation with "Day Of Week" number).
+This will work greate for date between 1900 and 2399 (year 2400+ users, email me, I will help you work around the issue ...)~~ - done
-- setup program to set date/time (with automatic leap year and day of week calculation) and install the driver on boot disk - work in progress (date/time setup in test phase)
+- ~~setup program to set date/time (with automatic leap year and day of week calculation) and install the driver on boot disk~~ - done
+- ~~installation on volume and reorder the catalog to put the driver a the first ".system" position~~ - done
 - add the driver in PRODOS DRIVER project (or a fork)